 - Combinations by virtue of sec 5 and 6 of the Act.

-The CCI is a quasi-judicial body formed under the Competition Act of 2002 and is bound to follow the principles of Rule of Law while pronouncing the decisions and the doctrine of stare decisis.
-The Competition Act had empowered the Commission to get on record all the required testimonial and documents by the way of evidence and pursuant to which it is in a condition where it can adjudicate upon the disputed that are brought before it.
-It was important to confer this power on the Authority because unlike America, a party cannot bring a suit in the civil court for any anti-competitive practice.
+The CCI is a quasi-judicial body formed under the Competition Act of 2002 and is bound to follow the principles of the Rule of Law while pronouncing the decisions and the doctrine of stare decisis.
+The Competition Act had empowered the Commission to get on record all the required testimonials and documents by way of evidence and pursuant to which it is in a condition where it can adjudicate upon the disputes that are brought before it.
+It was important to confer this power on the Authority because, unlike in America, a party cannot bring a suit in the civil court for any anti-competitive practice.

 The ambit of Department of Justice and Federal Trade Commission are different in nature; however, in the Indian legal regime, CCI has been empowered to investigate all the cases in reference to the anti-competitive practices.

-Further in the matters relating to the cartel agreements, the CCI can impose a penalty that is three times the amount of profit that is to be derived from the cartel agreement or 10% of the turnover, whichever is higher.
-The Competition Act had given a lot of power to the CCI which empowered it to bridge the gap left by the MRTP Act and to regulate the market so that it can experience healthy competition.
+Further, in matters relating to the cartel agreements, the CCI can impose a penalty that is three times the amount of profit that is to be derived from the cartel agreement or 10% of the turnover, whichever is higher.
+The Competition Act had given a lot of power to the CCI, which empowered it to bridge the gap left by the MRTP Act and regulate the market to experience healthy competition.

 The Industrial Policy Resolution defined the broad contours of the Industrial Policy and delineated the role of the State in industrial development:, both as an entrepreneur and as an authority.